micmejia/bible-dump/NKJV/Isaiah/Isa 55.md

 "Ho!
 Everyone who thirsts, Come to the waters; And you who have no money, Come, buy and eat.
 Yes, come, buy wine and milk Without money and without price.

 ###### 2
-Why do you [^a]spend money for _what is_ not bread, And your wages for _what_ does not satisfy?
+Why do you spend money for _what is_ not bread, And your wages for _what_ does not satisfy?
 Listen carefully to Me, and eat _what is_ good, And let your soul delight itself in abundance.

 ###### 3
 Incline your ear, and come to Me.
 Hear, and your soul shall live; And I will make an everlasting covenant with you-- The sure mercies of David.